 The impact of demonetization was felt more in the social sector and the worst effected were the women, the poor and the common man.
-This move disrupted the life of common people from all walks of life .The social impact was drastic as demonetization
+This move disrupted the life of common people from all walks of life .The social impact was drastic as demonetization was announced suddenly.
+This section of the paper discusses the social effects of demonetization.

-- Thakur, Ramesh (2016) Economic and political risks of India's demonetization, http/www.japantimes.co.jp. - Demonetization was undertaken to tackle black money, corruption, terror funding and counterfeiting- solving multiple problems with one stroke - It created chaos in the economy disrupting the lives of the people especially the deprived section of the society. - Consumption decreased leading to a low level of investment and reduced estimates of GDP - 4.
-It has severely affected the small savings of the fair gender - 5.
-The common man who had nothing to do with black money suffered unnecessarily. - Overall economic activities were dampened in the short term.
+- counterfeiting- solving multiple problems with one stroke - It created chaos in the economy disrupting the lives of the people especially the deprived section of the society. - Consumption decreased leading to a low level of investment and reduced estimates of GDP - It has severely affected the small savings of the fair gender - The common man who had nothing to do with black money suffered unnecessarily. - Overall economic activities were dampened in the short term.
 But the immeasurable benefits of having more transparency and reduced volume of black money activities can be pointed as long term benefits.